campbell17/campbell17-v2/journal/draft-untitled.md

 - So that's where I went.
 I closed my eyes and visualized an empty highway.
 I let myself believe there were no cars nearby and turned the bumps in the road into my personal massage chair.
 - This worked.
 But not without its tradeoffs.
 - "Open your eyes!", she shouted.
 She was incredulous.
 My best friend's mom must have peeked over at me as we came around the final corner.
 She couldn't understand why I would get on the steepest, fastest roller coaster in the world and spend the entire time with my eyes closed pretending to be somewhere else.
 I just wanted to say I did it.
 But if I didn't feel anything, did I?
+- Burying my head in the sand has its utility, but the mentality behind it matters.
+Using it as a means to avoid heightened panic is worth doing, but using it as a crutch to avoid experiencing life is where things get dicey.
+- Extending that even further, the habit of avoiding problems spills into things like personal responsibility, where mandatory attention is required.
+Pretty soon I happy-place myself into complete and utter unreliability.
+I can turn that around on a dime for myself, but regaining the trust and faith of others is another story.
+- Did I want to be the kind of person who couldn't be counted on in times of crisis?
 -

 Scaring our children with our driving is a Campbell tradition.